WHAT IS MYSTERY, ANYWAY?

 ---- Frederick Buechner

 Part of us wants to believe that we can become gods, that somehow we can in our very nature become mighty enough so that no harm can be forced on us and those we deem to protect.
 Part of us wants to be more than what we really are.
 In a way, it's natural that we seek that.
 It's an almost-genetic-level recognition that we were designed to be more than we are (see Ecclesiastes 3:11).
 Yet it's a horrible evil in most other ways, because our typical reaction to that instinct is to try to bluff our way to greatness.
 The efforts inevitably exaggerate and distort us, warping us like comic ink on Silly Putty as the putty gets stretched, garbling us like a scrambled video signal.
 We can make ourselves greater in some important ways, but in the process and at the same time, we also make ourselves worse.
-There's not much mysterious about this 'mystery'.
+There's no secret about this 'mystery'.
 Ever-higher highs give us ever-lower lows.
 The warpage is in the very root of us.
 You can't go into yourself far enough to escape it, for it's in there deeper than you're able to go.
 We humans abuse and murder those we love, make peace but build A-bombs, offer greater mobility and slums, make for greater diversity and ethnic cleansing, create unparalleled wealth for some but deep poverty for billions of people, cause unprecedented levels of social participation and a growing sense of social cynicism.
-There's not much new about it except today's more potent technology and with it a greater urge to push everything to extremes.
+There's not much new about it except today's more potent technology and with it, a greater urge to push everything to extremes.
 Our fallenness makes such paradoxes possible, and we're too caught up in it to put life back into balance.

 Ultimately, it takes Someone greater than ourselves to make us greater than what we are.
 And God aims to do just that!
 The One who created us with the ability to choose, the One who we told where to go as we marched off to distort ourselves long ago -- that is the One who didn't quit on us.
 This is the mystery of Christian faith, that God loves us so much that whatever it took to bring us out of the grinder our paradoxes put us in, God would do it.
 Even if that meant being executed at our hands.
 God is the supreme mystery of the faith -- the ultimate mystery of all existence.